ibbaa/keepitup/MANUAL.md

   **Use default headers** enabled
 - **Resolve rule defaults** — default values that pre-fill the resolve rule dialog when a new rule is added to any download task
+- **SNMP settings** — default values for version, port, transport, and auth and privacy algorithm that pre-fill new SNMP tasks; per-task fields such as Auth username and the passphrases are not covered by defaults

 ---